rsbrennan/letter_automation/README.md

 # generate signature letter from excel file

 This is a python script to generate a letter of signatures from an excel file.
-Written specifically for letters in the house of reps, but could be modified for whatever.
+Written specifically for letters with multiple signature lines, but could be modified for whatever.
 Note that I think this only works with python2 currently.
 Sorry.

 I have no idea how transportable this will be.
 Hopefully someone will let me know.